Content Overview

 Next »1/10

-An employer may require an employee to provide a certification from a healthcare provider to support the need for leave because of a serious health condition.
+An employer may require an employee to provide a certification and recertification from a healthcare provider to support the need for leave under the Family And Medical Leave Act (FMLA) because of a serious health condition.

 Certification must come from an acceptable healthcare provider and contain a minimum amount of information.
 An employer may request clarification.
-An employer's right to contact the healthcare provider directly is limited.
+The questions an employer can ask are limited as is an employer's right to contact the healthcare provider directly.

 A second opinion may be requested.
 If it conflicts with the first opinion, a third opinion may be requested.
 A third opinion is binding on both employer and employee.